kammitama5/kammitama5.github.io/_posts/2022-05-27-Friday-May-27th.md

 and make a slideshow and stuff like I did this week.
 However, you know me..if given the chance.... :)

 ## Coming up
 - I'm travelling next week!
-I have a bunch of people who have already spoken to me about catching up (or meeting because I've been speaking with them *forever* and they live out there; it's already a bit overwhelming.
+I have a bunch of people who have already spoken to me about catching up (or meeting because I've been speaking with them *forever* and they live out there); it's already a bit overwhelming.
 I also need to possibly pack some extra podcast stuff because I might end up doing a podcast out there (hi sirens!).
 I'm going to try to do what I can while I am there, but I don't know much about how things are going to pan out, and my work comes first.
 -  I also found out that next year I'm doing some *crazy* travel, which is kind of scary but